citp/privacy-policy-historical/n/no/nok/noktadomains.com.md

-> *The following text is extracted and transformed from the noktadomains.com privacy policy that was archived on 2012-11-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121109051139id_/http%3A//www.noktadomains.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the noktadomains.com privacy policy that was archived on 2013-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130622161843id_/http%3A//www.noktadomains.com/privacy.html) for the most accurate reproduction.*

 # Privacy Policy

-## Privacy Policy

 All users who log on to the Website are considered in scope of this Privacy Policy wheter or not they engage in any activity.
 Accordingly;